Gabrielle Louise McIntyre: Publications and lectures

 She is regularly featured as a presenter or contributing expert at events organized in connection with meetings of the ICC Assembly of States Parties, including speaking about exit strategies for the ICC at a side event during the eleventh Assembly of States Parties in 2012.
 In 2013 she presented on modes of liability at the twelfth session of the Assembly of States Parties, and she spoke at the launch of the Gender Report Card on the International Criminal Court 2014 during the thirteenth session of the Assembly of States Parties.
 In 2016, she headlined a meeting with members of civil society focused on the work of the Mechanism during the fifteenth session of the Assembly of States Parties.
-In April 2019 McIntyre moderated an event organized by the Assembly of State Parties Co-Focal Points for Complementarity Faciliation on completion strategies across ICC activities.
+In April 2019 McIntyre moderated an event organised by the Assembly of State Parties Co-Focal Points for Complementarity Facilitation on completion strategies across ICC activities.
+In December 2021, McIntyre presented 'No Women or Girls Left Behind: Programming Through a Gender Lens' to the Assembly of State Parties in an event organised by the Trust Fund for Victims.

 McIntyre has also lectured widely on issues related to gender and gender-based violence in armed conflict.
 In 2017 she delivered a lecture on sexual violence in armed conflict at an international conference on women and national security held in Australia, speaking on the sidelines concerning violence against women and the role of international courts.
 Later that same year she was a featured speaker at an ICC Side Event to the GQUAL Conference: Changing the Picture of International Justice.
 In 2019, she was a featured speaker at the Second Annual Diversity and Inclusion event hosted by the Organisation for the Prohibition of Chemical Weapons.
 Later that same year she delivered remarks and moderated a panel in The Hague on Efforts to End Impunity: National and International Perspectives of the Prosecution of Sexual and Gender-based Crimes.
 She also spoke on a panel focused on Gender Justice: Progress and Challenges of prosecuting sexual and gender based crimes at the International Bar Association annual conference on international criminal law.
 In December 2020, she participated in a panel discussion during the ANZIL Zoom Keynote Lecture Series, entitled "The International Criminal Court: Threats, Challenges, and Opportunities."

+McIntyre has frequently authored and co-authored blog posts on issues in international criminal law: